ucb-rit/savio-training-intro-fall-2022/intro.md

   - [Box web app](http://box.berkeley.edu)
   - [Box desktop app](https://www.box.com/resources/downloads)

-- BRC is working  on making Globus available for transfer to/from Box and bDrive
-  - We hope this will be available in the near future

 For more ambitious users, Box has a Python-based SDK that can be used to write scripts for file transfers.
 For more information on how to do this, check out the `BoxAuthenticationBootstrap.ipynb` and `TransferFilesFromBoxToSavioScratch.ipynb` from BRC's cyberinfrastructure engineer on [GitHub](https://github.com/ucberkeley/brc-cyberinfrastructure/tree/dev/analysis-workflows/notebooks)